Inverse of divergence and homogenization of compressible Navier-Stokes equations in randomly perforated domains: Ingredients for the proof of Theorem

 \section{Ingredients for the proof of Theorem~\ref{thm:MainBog}}

 The proof of Theorem~\ref{thm:MainBog} consists of two parts: stochastic and analytical.
 The stochastic result, Theorem~\ref{thm:MainProbThm}, states that for small enough (depending on $\omega \in \Omega$) $\eps > 0$ the balls with radii $\eps^{\alpha} r_j$ are disjoint and actually little bit separated.
-The previous construction of the uniformly bounded Bogovki\u{\i} operator requires boundary layer of size third root of the radius of the balls without hitting other balls -- this is where the condition $\alpha \ge 3$ enters.
+The previous construction of the uniformly bounded Bogovki\u{\i} operator requires a boundary layer of size third root of the radius of the balls without hitting other balls -- this is where the condition $\alpha \ge 3$ enters.
 Since in a generic random arrangement of balls the balls are \emph{not} that much separated, we relax this assumption by replacing one ball with finitely many balls.
 More precisely, we show that there exists a deterministic number $N=N(\alpha)$ such that we can group balls into clusters of size at most $N$ so that the clusters stay separated from each other.
-Since this number $N$ is inversely related to $\alpha - 3$, we get finite $N$ only if $\alpha > 3$.